Wedding Vendor Payment Schedules (What You’ll Pay and When)

 Why does everything seem due at once?

-Because many vendors schedule final payments in the last 30 days.
+Because most vendors schedule final payments in the last 30 days.
 Cash-flow planning prevents last-minute panic.

 BlissfullyBalanced helps you: